mickybart/python-atlasbroker/README.rst

 Docker
 ------

-Dockerfile and run.py permit to create an image that will serve Service Catalog requests in Kubernetes.
+The docker folder provides everything to create an image that will serve Service Catalog requests in Kubernetes.

 Atlasbroker module
 ------------------